vanHeemstraSystems/shelly-home-assistant/300/README.md

 We follow the instructions as provided in above video:

-1) Remove the plastic covers (covering 04 03 L 02 01, and LAN N S4 S3 S2 S1) that protect the connectors, by means of a flat screwdriver.
+1) Remove the plastic covers (covering 04 03 L 02 01, and LAN N S4 S3 S2 S1) from the Shelly Pro 4 PM, that protect the connectors, by means of a flat screwdriver.

 2)